Introduce your chosen activity or experience before your program officially starts.

 Practical Leadership Tips

 Click here to read more about why unofficial starts are so useful and powerful.
-You’ll also learn seven real-life examples, the principles of which you could apply to our own situation.
+You’ll also learn nine real-life examples, the principles of which you could apply to your own situation.

 Wondering how long an unofficial start should run?
 This will always depend on a number of variables, including your program goals, the time available and the number of people you’re working with.
 In short, your unofficial start should aim to leverage that part of your program that is at risk of or is boring, tedious or unproductive.